Xenogears: Development

 Square had announced that Xenogears may not have come out in the United States due to "sensitive religious issues".
 The English translation of Xenogears was the first instance in which an English localization team worked directly with Square developers.
 It was the first major project of Square translator Richard Honeywood.
 According to Honeywood, translating the game was a particularly difficult task due to it containing numerous scientific concepts and philosophies.
 He came into contact with it because its previously assigned translators quit or asked for reassignment due to its challenge.
 In a later interview, Honeywood stated that the biggest issue was with the multiple religious references, and the concept at the end of "killing God", which needed to be adjusted so that it remained faithful to the original premise while stepping around some content that might offend.
 Honeywood may also have had a hand in the Japanese naming of Deus: the staff were originally going to call it Yahweh, and during his argument against it he said "It's dangerous" (ヤベーよ, yabē yo).
 The Japanese staff found the similarity between Yahweh and yabē amusing, and, according to Honeywood, decided to call the boss Yabeh in Japanese.
-However, in the final Japanese release of Xenogears, the boss is called Deus (デウス, deusu), so either the name was changed again at a later point or Honeywood's account is inaccurate.

 Square Enix released Xenogears on the Japanese PlayStation Network on June 25, 2008, and in North America on February 22, 2011.